asousadias/asd_patchCollection/asd_MAX_palimpsest_filter/README.md

 The current folder consists of:<br>
 - asd_palimpsesto-flt.maxpat - the main patch.<br>
 - asd_palimpsesto-flt.js - the js file containing the core processing.<br>
-- palimpsesto-flt-help_ALL.omp - same as "palimpsesto-flt-help.omp" but self-contained, i.e. it contains the patch "palimpsesto-flt.omp" as an abstraction.<br>
+- README.md - this read me file.<br>

 ## References
 For operating details see:<br>